Brandlive: History

 In April 2024 Brandlive acquired Notified's virtual event and webinar business.
 The acquisition quadrupled the size of Brandlive's business and added roughly 100 employees to the team.

-In 2025, Brandlive acquired the software company, 6Connex.
+In January 2025, Brandlive acquired the software company, 6Connex.
+In the same year, Brandlive acquired Media Platform, with a focus on enterprise streaming and town halls, and Hubilo to expand its AI presence.

+In July 2025, Brandlive partnered with WNBA Portland to create behind-the-scenes content of the team's journey.